-Admission to the College of Graduate Studies as a graduate student is of three types-unconditional, conditional, and special.
+The College of Graduate Studies offers graduate students the following types of admission-unconditional, conditional, and special.
 In addition to the general admission requirements for graduate study at Virginia State University, academic program requirements must be satisfied.
 The specific requirements for each program are found under the description of the program.